godzie44/BugStalker/website/docs/overview.md

 # Overview

-BugStalker is a modern debugger for Linux x86-64, written in Rust for Rust programs.
+BugStalker is a modern debugger for GNU/Linux x86-64, written in Rust for Rust programs.

 import BrowserOnly from '@docusaurus/BrowserOnly';
 import AsciinemaPlayer from '@site/src/components/AsciinemaPlayer';